papan2222/papan2222.github.io/blog/index.md

 Move over a bit, Panda!

 🐼
-Let me grab the bamboo shoots first.
+Let me pick up the bamboo shoots first.

 👦
 Panda, you sure eat a lot!